elaforge/karya/doc/derivation.md

 Comments start with `--`.
 As a special hack, an event containing only `--` is completely ignored rather than considered a null call.
 This can be useful to mark an event boundary but not actually produce a value.
-For instance, some calls may extend to the next event, and blocks are considered to end at the end of the last event.
+For instance, some calls may extend to the next event, and this can make them end earlier.

 There are a couple of hacks in the syntax to make scores look nicer: